-We recommend using Cloud Firestore in Datastore mode for databases that will be used primarily by App Engine apps.
-For more information about Cloud Firestore modes, see Choosing between Native Mode and Datastore mode.
+Because Firestore in Datastore mode is optimized for server use cases and for App Engine, we recommend using Firestore in Datastore mode for databases that will be used primarily by App Engine apps.
+Firestore in Native mode is most useful for mobile and real-time notification use cases.
+For more information about Firestore modes, see Choosing between Native Mode and Datastore mode.

 Using Datastore mode with App Engine